Award-winning independent

 techniques, computer graphics, classic

-illustration and animation, “A Polite Bribe” tells the
+and animation, “A Polite Bribe” tells the

 ancient story of Paul and the early days of Christianity.
 The film blends